he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/barbarianinstinct/Giant Instinct.md

 ## Specialization Ability<span class="item-type">7th</span>

-Increase the damage from [[Rage]] when using a larger weapon from 6 to 10; if you have greater weapon specialization, increase it from 10 to 18.
+Increase the damage from [[DATABASE/action/Rage|Rage]] when using a larger weapon from 6 to 10; if you have greater weapon specialization, increase it from 10 to 18.

 ## Raging Resistance<span class="item-type">9th</span>